Here's some description about African American History at NC State.

 Student Body President Brian Nixon was attacked by two or three people near his residence hall, North Hall.
 Prior to this attack, public safety provided Nixon with security.
 Nixon received racial death threats and intimidating calls and letters throughout his presidency.
 As student body president, Nixon implemented programs that encouraged students to practice ethical behavior and allowed students to meet with campus leaders in informal settings.
 Nixon accomplished many successful programs in spite of the personal racial threats he received while president.
 The violence escalated in February 1990 when Nixon was attacked in the early morning while walking to his residence hall.
 Nixon resigned as president in March 1990, one month prior to the end of his term.
 He cited personal reasons for his resignation and stated, "The pain and pressure has finally taken its toll physically, mentally, emotionally, and especially academically."

-The new Student Center Annex (later renamed Witherspoon Student Center) housed the African American Cultural Center, which included meeting space, a library, and a multipurpose room.
+African American Cultural Center opened in the new Student Center Annex (later renamed Witherspoon Student Center).
 In 1992, following months of student and faculty protests, NCSU administrators granted the African American Cultural Center an operating budget.

 Kedrick Lowery was elected Leader of the Pack (which had replaced the homecoming queen competition).
 Lowery was the first African American male to be honored with the title.
 Lowery was a member of Omega Psi Phi Fraternity and Alpha Kappa Psi Professional Business Fraternity.